 “If you do not mind a question, where is the coffee from?”

 “It’s a combination of beans from India and Brazil sir.
-The beans were flown in fresh this morning and ground right before your coffee was brewed.”
+The beans were flown in fresh this morning and then roasted and ground on premises right before your coffee was brewed.”

 Korehammer nodded his head.
 He had been accused of being a “coffee snob” before and it never really bothered him.
 While his late, lamented Mr. Coffee was far from fancy, he used it with coffee ground from some of the most exotic and expensive beans you could get.
 As far as he was concerned, coffee was not something you trifled with.